OpenHistoricalDataMap/MapnikTileServer/docs/commands/ohdm2mapnik.rst

 --------------

 .. note::
-    This project does not contain a option to create a time sensitive OSM database.
+    This project does not contain an option to create a time sensitive OSM database.
     For this purpose use https://github.com/OpenHistoricalDataMap/OSMImportUpdate !

-For this command a `OHDM` database connection is need to setup in ``.envs/.local/.postgres`` for the developing instance and for production is it ``.envs/.production/.postgres``.
+For this command a `OHDM` database connection is need to set up in ``.envs/.local/.postgres`` for the developing instance and for production is it ``.envs/.production/.postgres``.